albop/NoLib/slides/slides.md

 ## Today's course

 - Intro to Julia
-  - very quick overiw, explanations on demand
+  - very quick overiew, explanations on demand
   - show how to use several common algorithms
 - Perturbation
 - Time Iteration (with/without improvements)